Researchers capture super-rare footage of bizarre fish with see-through head

-We don't need aliens from outer space when we have an abundance of strange, wondrous life forms lurking under the waves.
+Who needs aliens from outer space when we have an abundance of strange, wondrous life forms lurking under the waves?
 On Thursday, the Monterey Bay Aquarium Research Institute, or MBARI, released a new video of a wild-looking fish with a transparent head.

 A remote-operated vehicle captured footage of the barreleye fish (Macropinna microstoma) during an expedition of the research vessel Rachel Carson in Monterey Bay off the coast of California last week.